Click Here To Schedule A Consultation

 Can you get a tattoo with back acne?

 According to tattoo artists and healthcare professionals, it is important to wait until back acne is gone before getting a back tattoo.
 There are many reasons why the skin should be clear before getting a tattoo in the area.
 Besides creating an uneven surface for the artist, back acne can increase the risk of infection and spreading acne bacteria from one area to another.
-If you are prone to back acne, seek treatment first before scheduling a tattoo appointment.
+If you are prone to back acne, seek treatment for it before scheduling any tattoo appointments.

 Do pimple patches work on back acne?

-A pimple patch is an acne treatment that is most effective against whiteheads.
-Pimple patches are not as effective on cysts and blackheads.
-It is important to understand what kind of lesions make up your back acne breakouts in order to treat them most effectively.
-One type of pimple patch contains hydrocolloid, a wound-healing ointment—these types of patches are also used for blisters or burns.
+A pimple patch is an over-the-counter acne treatment that is most effective at treating whiteheads.
+Pimple patches are less effective on cysts and blackheads.
+It is important to understand what kind of lesions make up your back acne breakouts to treat them most effectively.
+All pimple patches contain hydrocolloid, a wound-healing ointment—these patches are also used to speed up healing blisters or burns.
 Hydrocolloid pimple patches absorb excess fluid and oil from whiteheads, forming a gel that is then trapped in the bandage away from the skin, turning the patch white.
-The other type of pimple patch is infused with AHAs and BHAs like salicylic acid to kill acne-causing bacteria while exfoliating the skin.
-AHA and BHA pimple patches deliver their active ingredients directly into acne lesions to unclog pores by removing dead skin cells and drying out excess sebum.
+Pimple patches can also be infused with AHAs and BHAs like salicylic acid to kill acne-causing bacteria while exfoliating the skin.
+AHA and BHA pimple patches deliver their active ingredients directly into acne lesions to chemically exfoliate the pores, unclogging them by removing dead skin cells and drying out excess sebum.
 Pimple patches are also beneficial because they interfere with your ability to touch the acne, allowing it to heal properly and helping you resist the urge to pick at or pop it.
 After removing the pimple patch, the lesion should appear smaller and less inflamed.
-When you consult with Dr. Michele Green at her private dermatology office in New York City, she will work with you to identify the acne treatments that are best suited to your skin type and the type of acne you have.

 Home Remedies for back acne

-Googling “home remedies for back acne” will result in various recipes calling for ingredients like tea tree oil, baking soda, apple cider vinegar, and aloe vera.
-These kinds of ingredients have anti-microbial and anti-inflammatory properties, which can help treat active breakouts.
-However, it is important to understand the nature of your back acne breakouts in order to develop the safest, most effective acne treatment plan.
+Googling “home remedies for back acne” will result in various websites calling for you to use ingredients like tea tree oil, baking soda, apple cider vinegar, and aloe vera.
+These ingredients have antimicrobial and anti-inflammatory properties, which can help treat active breakouts.
+However, using many ingredients can cause more irritation and inflammation, worsening back acne.
+So, it is important to consult with a board-certified dermatologist who can help you understand the nature of your back acne breakouts in order to develop the safest, most effective acne treatment plan.
 Board-certified dermatologist Dr. Green will work with you to determine what underlying factors are contributing to your breakouts so that you can get the right treatment options for your skin type and the type of acne you have without risking further skin irritation or worsening the breakouts.
 Some general tips for preventing and treating back acne breakouts include avoiding tight-fitting clothing, keeping your hair (and its natural oils) off of your back, showering immediately after exercising, exfoliating regularly, and always using clean clothing and towels.

 Treating Back Acne Today with Dr. Green

 Back acne is a skin condition that can be difficult to resolve and, for many, may cause feelings of self-consciousness and low self-esteem.
 Treating back acne with a board-certified dermatologist is critical to preventing acne scarring, which is often even more challenging to treat than the initial breakouts.
-If you find yourself struggling with the presence of back acne, there are luckily plenty of prevention methods and treatment options available that can help.
-Scheduling a consultation with an acne expert like Dr. Michele Green in NYC is the best way to understand and manage your breakouts.
+If you find yourself struggling with the presence of back acne, there are plenty of prevention methods and treatment options available that can help.
+Scheduling a consultation with an acne expert like Dr. Michele Green in NYC is the best way to understand and manage your breakouts so that you can have clear, acne-free skin.

 Related Topics